-Upon arrival at Colombo Airport, you will be met and transferred to the group hotel in Negombo.
+Upon arrival at the Colombo Airport, you will be met and transferred to the group hotel in Negombo.
 In the afternoon we take a boat ride in the Muthurajawela Nature Reserve, a unique tropical wetland located between Colombo and Negombo.
 This reserve covers an area of 7000 hectares and includes wetland marshes and mangrove forests.
 During the boat trip relax and enjoy the birdlife including herons, storks, waders and brilliantly coloured kingfishers.
 Overnight: at Rani Beach Hotel

 It is an early start this morning at 7.00am as we visit the historical and cultural sights of Anuradhapura.
-This will include the Sacred Bo Tree the oldest historically authenticated tree in the world grown from the sapling of the Bo Tree under which Lord Buddha attained enlightenment.
+This will include the Sacred Bo Tree – the oldest historically authenticated tree in the world grown from the sapling of the Bo Tree under which Lord Buddha attained enlightenment.
 Also, Ruwanweliseya Dagaba; Thuparama - the first Dagaba built enshrining the Collar Bone of the Lord Buddha, Isurumuniya Rock Temple - famous forts sculpture of lovers; Jethawanarama- which is said to have been higher than the great Pyramid at Giza in its original form and which is now a World Heritage Site; Samadhi Statue sculpture depicting the meditation posture of the Lord Buddha; Royal Pleasure Garden; Moonstone and the Twin Ponds.
-Later we continue to Mihintale and Habarana, en-route we stop at the famous Avukana Buddha image.
-Overnight: Dannawwa Resort and Spa or similar.
+Here we stop to relax and enjoy lunch before making our way to Mihintale.
+Our vehicle will drop us three quarters of the way up the climb, leaving 300 steps to reach the sacred location of Mihintale, after which we continue traveling to Habarana.
+En-route we stop at the famous Avukana Buddha image.
+Today we have approx. 1.5 hours walking.

 After breakfast we visit the Ancient City of Polonnaruwa - the medieval Capital